About Me

 Do you actually live in your truck full-time?

-How do you work on the road?
+How do you work from the road?

 Is this a vanlife thing?